seuros/capistrano-sidekiq/README.md

 ```
 See `capistrano/sidekiq/helpers.rb` for other undocumented configuration settings.

+## Upgrading and reconfiguring

+When upgrading or reconfiguring the `sidekiq_processes` option you must run
+`sidekiq:uninstall` before and `sidekiq:install` after.

 ## Bundler

 If you'd like to prepend `bundle exec` to your sidekiq and sidekiqctl calls, modify the SSHKit command maps